JarneRenders/Cycle-Permutation-Graphs/README.md

 `./genPermutationGraphs -n -g7 18`
 Generate all non-hamiltonian cycle permutation graphs of order 18 and girth at least 7 and send them to stdout.

+`./genPermutationGraphs -pn 18`
+Generate all non-hamiltonian cycle permutation graphs of order 18 and send them to stdout.
+This is slightly faster than without -p, but graphs which are isomorphic will most likely be output.

 ## isPermutationGraph
 ### Short manual